 Read the answers to our most frequently asked questions about dental implants at .

 - How long does a dental implant last?

-If you provide your implant with the proper care, it can last you whole life.
-This include flossing and brushing often and properly on top of attending regular hygiene cleanings and oral examinations at your dental office.
+If you provide your implant with the proper care, it can last your whole life.
+This includes flossing and brushing often and properly on top of attending regular hygiene cleanings and oral examinations at your dental office.